getsentry/spotlight/.changeset/spicy-candies-move.md

 ---
+"@spotlightjs/overlay": minor
-"@spotlightjs/overlay": patch
+"@spotlightjs/electron": patch
 ---

-- Replace MemoryRouter with BrowserRouter in overlay for url based routing.
+- Implement URL-based routing in overlay with BrowserRouter for web apps and HashRouter for Electron
-- Removed sentry-integration
+- Remove sentry-integration.ts and simplify telemetry implementation
+- Moved telemetry logic from App.tsx to dedicated Telemetry component